termlen0/termlen0.github.io/_posts/2016-12-28-observations.md

 to our compute brethren.
-For decades, compute admins have had tools that allowed them to execute scripts on systems at particular times\: typically backups, rsync etc. More recently, in the VM universe,  DevOps tools like Chef/Puppet/ Ansible, have empowered 'Developer Administrators", to stand up the entire app stack, automatically.
+For decades, compute admins have had tools that allowed them to execute scripts on systems at particular times\: typically backups, rsync etc. More recently, in the VM universe,  DevOps tools like Chef/Puppet/ Ansible, have empowered 'Developer Administrators', to stand up the entire app stack, automatically.
 In my network automation journey, I realized early on that a big gap/obstacle for network automation is going to be the need for a backend, source of truth.